vmware/dod-compliance-and-automation/photon/3.0/ansible/vmware-photon-3.0-stig-ansible-hardening/README.md

 ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v
 ```

-Run all controls on a single host in check mode and does not change anything.
+Run all controls on a single host and also supply variables at the command line via a vars file.
 Prompts for user password and displays verbose output
 ```
-ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v --check
+ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v --tags photon --extra-vars @vars-vcenter-7.0.yml
 ```

 Run all controls on a single host and only for a specific control PHTN-OS-000001.
 Prompts for user password and displays verbose output
 ```
-ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v --tags PHTN-OS-000001
+ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v --tags PHTN-30-000001
 ```

 Run all controls on a single host and only for a specific group of controls for ssh.
 Prompts for user password and displays verbose output